Florence Aline Rodway: Early career (1906–1913)

 Rodway established a studio in Sydney and continued to study, under Sydney Long at the Julian Ashton Art School.
+At one point she shared her studio with fellow student of Julian Ashton, the Chinese-Australian artist Justine Kong Sing.
 She produced studies and illustrations for publications, including The Lone Hand.
 She joined the Society of Artists and exhibited in the Society members' shows.
 She developed her mastery of pastels, for which she was widely recognised.
 She was one of only a few female artists to be lauded as the equal of male artists.
 One 1909 critic went so far as to say that gender was irrelevant in her case: 'Sex is an accident — the capacity for expressing the infinitely large or the infinitesimally little cannot be gauged by outward measurements.
 The soul frequently bears little relation to its case.
 Else, why does Florence Rodway, tall, slight and blonde, revel in peopling large spaces with the Titanic creatures of her imagination.'

 The Art Gallery of New South Wales purchased work in 1910 and from then her reputation as a portraitist only grew.
 She completed many portraits in pastel, especially of children, whom she was considered particularly skilled at depicting.
 She was commissioned to create portraits of notable figures including Dame Nellie Melba and Henry Lawson.